senhorinfinito/WebDataScraper/README.md

 ### 4. Airline Customers Reviews Scrapping -  Ongoing Major Project.

-Scrapping text data is interesting things.
+Scrapping text data is a interesting thing.
 I'm going to use that data for my NLP project .
 Deadline :  15th July 2021.

 ## Documentation